OmkarSagar/automated-stock-scraper/README.md

 Cell two creates the scrapping function with automated tasks built in for page navigation and refreshing.

 ### Cell 3:
 In cell three the script can be adjusted to run every ______ (second(s), minute(s), hour(s)) until an end time of choice.
-Upon running the script will automatically naviagate to appropriate pages, refresh, and scrape and store the above listed variables during the inputted interval of time.
+Upon running the cell the script will automatically naviagate to appropriate pages, refresh, and scrape and store the above listed variables during the inputted interval of time.